powerd6-old/decision-records/capabilities/easy-to-learn.md

 ## Reading the rules

-Once the material is found, it must be readeable.
+Once the material is found, it must be readable.

 ### Accessibility

-The material should be readeable by everyone, regardless of their cirscumstances.
+The material should be readable by everyone, regardless of their circumstances.

 This means that multiple formats -file extensions and design/layout- should be easily available.